The 2022 Beijing Winter Olympics, by the numbers

 1

-The number of athletes being sent by India, which became the latest country to join the diplomatic boycott on Thursday, after the soldier involved in the border skirmish with Indian troops appeared in the torch relay.
+The number of athletes from India, which became the latest country to join the diplomatic boycott on Thursday, after the soldier involved in the border skirmish with Indian troops appeared in the torch relay.
 The country, which has never won a winter Olympic medal, is sending a lone skier who qualified for the games, and will carry the flag on his own.

 0